jhovgaard/jhovgaard.github.io/_posts/2014-11-13-servant-update-1.md

 <a href="https://www.servant.io" target="_blank">Servant.io</a> is currently in public preview which is completely free for everyone.
 When we feel like the product is worth paying for, we will introduce a price model.

-We expect prices per server to be around $60/month, but we haven't really thought much about that yet.
-I promise prices will be fair.
-There will be a significant discount for students + **open source projects will always be completely free!**
+I promise prices will be fair and will match the size of your organization.
+Also we will have a discount for students + **completely free for open source organizations!**

 <br/>